 Project 25 Organizational Overview

-Project 25 (P25) has more than a twenty-five-year history of developing standards to improve public safety LMR interoperability.
+For more than thirty years, Project 25 (P25) has been developing standards to improve public safety land mobile radio (LMR) interoperability.
 P25 was prompted by issues that public safety agencies had with the incompatibility of trunking systems, as well as secure voice systems, supplied by the major vendors in the 1980’s time frame.
 With the approach of digital communications and spectrum efficiency driven by the FCC, the public safety community wanted to ensure new public safety emerging technologies were developed under user-driven, interoperable and open standards that would meet their needs as well as FCC requirements.

 Major public safety associations banded together to support P25 under a cooperative negotiation process developed by the Association of Public-Safety Communications Officials International, Inc (APCO), which sequentially was numbered Project 25.
-Following an initial meeting in September 1989, the Project 25 Steering Committee was formed in 1990 in accordance with an agreement among APCO, the National Association of State Telecommunications Directors (NASTD) and agencies of the Federal Government (a.k.a., the APCO/NASTD/FED agreement).
+Following an initial meeting in September 1989, the Project 25 Steering Committee was formed in 1990 in accordance with an agreement among APCO, the National Association of State Technology Directors (NASTD) and agencies of the Federal Government.
+This agreement is known as the APCO/NASTD/FED agreement.

 Committees, Programs & Groups